-“AGGREGATION” Where tranches of services, works, and supplies procurements, lots or frameworks are grouped together into larger single contracts, lots, procurements or frameworks.
+“AGGREGATION” Applies to tranches of services, works, and supplies procurements.
+Where these lots or frameworks are grouped together into larger single contracts, lots, procurements or frameworks.

 “CPV CODES” CPV (ref. legal definitions) codes have been developed by the European Union specifically for public procurement.
-Their main purpose is to help procurement personnel to classify their contract notices consistently and correctly and to help suppliers find the notices which are of interest to them, by using a standardised vocabulary.
+Their main purpose is to help procurement personnel to classify their contract notices consistently and correctly.
+It is also to help suppliers find the notices which are of interest to them, by using a standardised vocabulary.

 The CPV codes consist of a main vocabulary for defining the subject of a contract, and a supplementary vocabulary for adding further qualitative information.
-The main vocabulary is based on a tree structure comprising codes of up to 9 digits (an 8 digit code plus a check digit) associated with a wording that describes the type of supplies, works or services forming the subject of the contract.
+The main vocabulary is based on a tree structure.
+This comprises up to 9 digits (an 8 digit code plus a check digit) associated with a wording.
+These describe the type of supplies, works or services forming the subject of the contract.

-If a contracting authority inserts the incorrect CPV code in a notice, suppliers are unlikely to be able to find it according to their own search criteria, based for example on the type of service they offer.
+Suppliers are unlikely to be able to find a notice if a contracting authority inserts the incorrect CPV.
+For example if, in their search criteria, this was based on the type of service they offer.

 “CONTRACT AWARD NOTICES” (CAN) A notice for services, works or supplies procurements that is issued publically, announcing the results of the tender procedure with the names of those who have successfully won awards.
 These notices are issued in the form and manner specified under the regulations after the required standstill period.

 “e-CERTIS” a digital information system providing a reference tool that helps clients identify the different certificates and attestations frequently requested in procurement procedure to facilitate cross border trading.
 All language versions of the European Single Procurement Document (ESPD) will become available on e-Certis.